Reastador/theatre-app/README.md

 Simple Rest app, what simulate work of thearte.
 Here you can register user, buy ticket to performance and get it to shopping cart and complete order.
-Here is 2 define role: user and admin
+Here is 2 define roles: user and admin

 Admin can: add new theatre stages, add new performance, add new performance session, delete performance session, update performance session and find user by email